Funi-Dog-Games/WebhookServer/README.md

 # Webhook Server

-Rename .env.dist to .env and fill in the values with an authorization key and a [discord developer token](https://discord.com/developers/applications)
+Rename .env.dist to .env and fill in the values with an authorization key and a [discord bot token](https://discord.com/developers/applications)
 The key should be your own, but is is optional.
 If you do not provide an authorization token, it will not be required

 ## How to post